sa2c/CellProfiler-RunOnCluster/README.md

 ### Windows
 Currently testing [CellProfiler 4.2.1](https://cellprofiler.org/releases) on Windows 10 with Python 3.8.

 Previously, a precompiled executable with default settings for the Sunbird cluster in Swansea was provided in [releases](https://github.com/sa2c/CellProfiler-RunOnCluster/releases/download/v1.0/CellProfiler.exe).
 These executables require that a Java Runtime Environment is installed.
-You can get one for example form the [Java](https://www.java.com/en/download/).
+You can get one for example form [Java](https://www.java.com/en/download/).

 ### Source Installation